Virginia Institute of Marine Science

 Shoreline Protection, Guidance

 Center for Coastal Resources Management, Virginia Institute of Marine Science.
 (2007) Integrated Guidance for Tidal Shorelines.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5JJ0V
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5JJ0V